 The food in the main restaurants – Peninsular, Meridian, Oriental – was of good quality but could be on the tepid side.

 The food from the buffet service for lunch and dinner at the Horizon Restaurant was OK but unexceptional.
 Breakfasts were very good, with an extensive choice from freshly made omelettes, the great British cooked breakfast, fruit, cereals, pastries, cold meats and cheeses and yoghurt.
 Afternoon tea at The Horizon was also very good.

 Speciality dining was available at other restaurants for a supplement (e.g. Sindhu, Epicurean).

 The Grab-and-Go fridge on the Lido deck is a great innovation.

 RELAXING ON DECK

 There is a busy main pool on the Lido deck (16) but quieter pools are also available.
-Pool towels are in the cabin.
-There are plenty of sun-beds dotted throughout the ship.
+Pool towels were provided in the cabin.
+There were plenty of sun-beds dotted throughout the ship.

 Disappointingly, as HMV Britannia does not have a promenade deck, you cannot walk or run a circuit of the ship.
 However, there is a well-equipped gym.